Connecting services within your project #

 Please refer to the full compose specification for all the configuration details, and the Readme for launching this app on your levv cloud project.

-As you have seen, levv simplifies inter-service communication, ensuring secure and efficient connections within your projects.
+As you have seen, levv simplifies inter-service communication, ensuring secure and efficient connectivity within your projects.